BladeRunnerJS/scaling-js-apps/blades/usercard_blade.md

 **You'll noticed that the tooling supports Node.js-style `require( 'module' )` calls and the functionality that the file exposes is determined via assignment to `module.exports`.**

+This blade uses [bootstrap](http://getbootstrap.com/) so we `require` it in order to use it.
+The `pixelify` function will be used later to adjust the position of the user card in the UI.

 The first set of properties are pretty obvious - they hold the user information.